EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — Ajax carts for Shopify

-Liquid Ajax Cart — a Javascript library that lets you build an AJAX cart using Liquid templates.
+Liquid Ajax Cart — a Javascript library that lets you build Ajax carts using Liquid templates.

 No Javascript code needed.

-##### 1. Create a liquid section for the cart with a `data-ajax-cart-section` container
+##### 1. Create a theme section for the cart with a `data-ajax-cart-section` container

 ```liquid
 {% comment %} sections/my-cart.liquid {% endcomment %}